 If you have been arrested and charged with a drug possession crime, you should not sit back and hope things will work out for you.
-Instead, seek out our drug defense lawyer in Tomball, TX, to ensure that law enforcement officers do not violate your legal rights while they try to build a case against you.
+Instead, seek out our Tomball criminal defense lawyer to ensure that law enforcement officers do not violate your legal rights while they try to build a case against you.

 Facing drug charges can be unsettling.
 You may believe the facts do not support the accusations against you, yet police officers are treating you like you are guilty beyond a reasonable doubt.
 At Blass Law, we understand how police treat those accused of drug crimes, and we are ready to help you.